How One Writer Is Battling Tech-Induced Attention Disorder

 Turning off foreground notifications?
 (Score:2)

-A serious case, but reality for many to some degre (Score:2)
+A serious case, but reality for many to some degre (Score:3)

 The case presented was of course at the more extreme end, but how many thousands, probably millions, suffer from the same thing to a lesser but still significant degree?